varigence/docs/bimlflex/reference-documentation/settings/DvAccelerateLinkKeys.md

 # Accelerate Link Keys

-Determines whether the BimlFlex Accelerator adds source key columns to the Link in addition to the Integration Key.
+Determines if the BimlFlex Accelerator adds source key columns to the Link in addition to the Integration Key.

 Notes: